Shoot the Freak

-Shoot the Freak was an attraction on the Riegelmann Boardwalk at Coney Island, Brooklyn, New York, USA, that operated from 2000 until its demolition in 2010.
+Shoot the Freak was an attraction on the Riegelmann Boardwalk at Coney Island, Brooklyn, New York City, that operated from 2000 until its demolition in 2010.
 The game was located on West Boardwalk in Coney Island.
 The game was considered one of the distinctive attractions of Coney Island.
 A successor, called Shoot the Clown, opened in a different location on the Boardwalk in 2013.

 Game play

 The game consisted of a raised platform above a yard filled with obstacles and other objects.
 A high concrete wall defined the back end of the yard; the walls of adjacent buildings defined the side boundaries.
 A carnival barker would draw passersby to play the game, using trademark calls of "C'mon, ya pineapple!"
 Players would fire paintball rifles from the platform at human targets in the yard below.
 Playing the game required purchase of ammunition from the proprietor.
 The targets (the "freaks") were unarmed, wore plastic armor, and would taunt and insult the players while dodging paintball fire.
 No prizes were awarded and there was no scoring system.